MurrayLF/EC552_HW1/README.md

 # Installing

-If they are not already install, install the [celloapi2](https://github.com/CIDARLAB/celloapi2) and [NumPy](https://numpy.org/) packages
+If they are not already install, install the [celloapi2](https://github.com/CIDARLAB/celloapi2) and [NumPy](https://numpy.org/) packages.
-Clone the repository to your directory of choice.
+To install, simply clone the repository to your directory of choice.

 # Running
 To run the program, simply run main.py from the command line.